PranshuSachan003/Calculator/addition.md

   Then (I see the "error" as the result)

-  Scenario: (Addtion of number with zero)
+  Scenario: (Addition of number with zero)

   Given (The calculator turns on)